-The Group places great emphasis on the quality control of the construction of our properties, including the procurement of construction materials, materials for external finishes, interior finishes and interior fittings, and appliances for our property development projects, to ensure compliance with our quality standard.
-The Group places emphasis on project supervision to ensure that our project development projects meet our quality standards and comply with the relevant laws and regulations.
+The Group places great emphasis on the quality control of the construction of our properties, including the procurement of construction materials, such as the materials for external finishes and interior finishes, and interior fittings, and appliances for our property development projects, to ensure compliance with our quality standard.
+The Group places emphasis on project supervision to ensure that our project development projects meet our quality specifications and standards and they shall comply with the relevant laws and regulations.

-Quality control starts with the selection of qualified construction contractors.
-Most of our major contractors engaged by us had industry accreditations such as ISO 9001, ISO14001 and/or OHSAS 18001.
-The Group inspects and reviews the qualification and performances of the contractors regularly to ensure they are performing up to our standards and in compliance with the laws and regulations.
-Our project development department conducts pre-qualification checks on the construction companies and periodically reviews based on our experience in doing business with them.
-Further, it is our responsibility of our contractors to procure construction materials, materials for external finishes, interior finishes and interior fittings, and appliances for our property development projects, they are required to procure, inspect or test any materials or goods materials to ensure they meet our requirements and specifications in accordance with relevant laws, rules and requirements of the relevant government authorities, for example, the contractors are required to arrange testing of sample of concrete at laboratories, and submit the test report to the government for approval; for other materials such as iron and steel, the contractors are required furnish to us information such as the origin, price and the relevant production certificates to ensure that the quality complies with our requirement, and all materials and types, standards, quality of the raw materials must also be in the satisfaction of the architectural firm.
+Quality control on our real estate product starts with the selection of qualified building contractors.
+Most of contractors engaged by us have industry accreditations such as ISO 9001, ISO14001 and/or OHSAS 18001.
+The Group through either the internal project management department or outsourced consultants regularly inspect and review the qualification and performances of these contractors to ensure they are performing up to our standards and in compliance with the relevant laws and regulations.

+Our project development department conducts pre-qualification checks on the construction companies and periodically reviews the suitability to entrust them with our construction works mostly based on our past experience in doing business with them.
+Further, it is the responsibility of our contractors to procure construction materials, such as materials for external finishes, interior finishes and interior fittings, and appliances for our property development projects.
+They are required to procure, inspect or test any goods or materials to ensure they meet our requirements and specifications in accordance with relevant laws, codes of practice and requirements of the relevant government authorities, for example, the contractors are required to arrange testing of sample of concrete at laboratories, and submit the test report to the government for approval; for other materials such as iron and steel, the contractors are required furnish us information such as the origin and mill certificates of the material, and the relevant QC production certificates, especially for prefabricated building units, to ensure that the quality complies with our requirement, and all raw materials types, standards, quality must also meet with the satisfaction of our appointed architects and engineering consultants for these building projects.